maxbossing/dots/README.md

 To build from source, simply clone and run `cargo build --release`.

+## Usage

+At the core, `dots` just symlinks arbitrary files and directories as specified by a configuration file.
+Refer to the [dots.toml](#dotstoml) section for an example.

+To deploy a set of files, use `dots deploy`.

+If you want to un-deploy a set of dots (removing the links created), you can use `dots unlink`

 ## dots.toml

-At the core, `dots` just symlinks arbitrary files and directories as specified by a configuration file.
 By default, `dots` will look for a `dots.toml` file in the current directory.

 Example `dots.toml`:
 ```toml